|

 Malaria (and other immunizations and vaccinations)?

 very rare).
-Malaria is more controversial - at least in print, and may
+Malaria is more controversial — yet data over recent years shows malaria

 frequently in the low-altitude jungle areas that are sparsely inhabited.